weihan-01/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to delete a specific person in the list
+1. The user enters the delete command to remove a person from the system.
+The target can be either a senior or a caregiver.
-2. AddressBook deletes the person
+2. The user provides the index of the person to be deleted (senior and/or caregiver)
+3. Neighbourly locates the person by index and removes them from the system.

    Use case ends.

 **Extensions**

 * 2a.
-Invalid index
+Senior index out of range for the current Senior list.

     * 2a1.
-AddressBook shows an error message. - “No such index exists.
-Please ensure the index matches a person from the database.”
+Neighbourly shows an error message. - "No such senior index exists."

       Use case resumes at step 2.

 * 2b.
+Caregiver index out of range for the current Caregiver list.

+    * 2b1.
+Neighbourly shows an error message. - "No such caregiver index exists."

+      Use case resumes at step 2.

+* 2c.
 Missing index

-    * 2a1.
-AddressBook shows an error message. - “Index cannot be empty.”
+    * 2c1.
+Neighbourly shows an error message. - “Index cannot be empty.”

       Use case resumes at step 2.

+* 2d.
+More than one "s/" or "c/" prefix is detected

+    * 2d1.
+Neighbourly shows an error message. - “Please specify only one senior and/or one caregiver.
+Multiple 's/' or 'c/' prefixes detected.”

+      Use case resumes at step 2.

 Command Format

+* delete s/SENIOR_INDEX
+* delete c/CAREGIVER_INDEX
-1. delete s/SENIOR_INDEX
+* delete s/SENIOR_INDEX c/CAREGIVER_INDEX
-2. delete c/CAREGIVER_INDEX
+* delete c/CAREGIVER_INDEX s/SENIOR_INDEX

 Example Commands

-delete s/3
+* delete s/3
+* delete c/1
+* delete s/2 c/2

 **Use case 5: Assign a caregiver to a senior — `assign`**

 **MSS**

 1. User assigns a caregiver to a senior using `assign s/INDEX c/INDEX`.
-2. AddressBook validates the indices against the currently displayed Senior and Caregiver lists.
+2. Neighbourly validates the indices against the currently displayed Senior and Caregiver lists.
-3. AddressBook creates the assignment and updates the UI (caregiver chip appears on the Senior card; lists remain in their current order).
+3. Neighbourly creates the assignment and updates the UI (caregiver chip appears on the Senior card; lists remain in their current order).

    Use case ends.